A 1936 view of Lang Station in today's Canyon Country, just east of the modern Shadow Pines

 We're unfamiliar with photographs of the first Lang station, which was built circa 1873 as a stage station for Remi Nadeau's freighters out of the Cerro Gordo mines.

-According to historian John Sweetzer, the first Southern Pacific depot at Lang was established in 1884 (source: Los Angeles Daily Herald, Aug.
+According to historian John Sweetser, the first Southern Pacific depot at Lang was established in 1884 (source: Los Angeles Daily Herald, Aug.
 29, 1884).
-"It's not known if the first depot was a regular building or a converted railroad car of some type," Sweetzer writes.
+"It's not known if the first depot was a regular building or a converted railroad car of some type," Sweetser writes.

-Sweetzer continues: The third depot, which is pictured on pg.
+The third depot, which is pictured on pg.
 66 of "Railroading Through the Antelope Valley," burned down Oct.
-12, 1906.
+5, 1906 (see L.A.
+Times story, Oct.
+6).

 The fourth depot was established in the section foreman's house and remained in that building until it was closed May 9, 1968.

-"The depot closed due to the lesser need for train order offices on the Soledad Canyon line due to the opening of the Palmdale cutoff in 1967, which diverted freight traffic," Sweetzer writes.
+"The depot closed due to the lesser need for train order offices on the Soledad Canyon line due to the opening of the Palmdale cutoff in 1967, which diverted freight traffic," Sweetser writes.

 The 1957 state landmark plaque reads: "LANG SOUTHERN PACIFIC STATION / On September 5, 1876, Charles Crocker, President of the Southern Pacific Railroad drove a gold spike to complete his company's San Joaquin Valley line.
 First rail connection of Los Angeles with San Francisco and transcontinental lines. / REGISTERED HISTRORICAL LANDMARK No. 590 / Plaque placed by California Park Commission in cooperation with Historical Society of Southern California, June 15, 1957."